Title: How to Understand SMTP Errors and Reply Codes: A Step-by-Step Tutorial.

 – Authentication failures

-– Server-side software bugs or misconfigurations
+– Server-side software bugs or misconfigurations.

 – Email message size limits

-– Firewalls or other security measures
+– Firewalls or other security protections.

 – SMTP Reply Codes